tophefo/IpCamera/README.md

 ## Changing the log to show debug or trace and reducing log output

 There are two log files discussed here, openHAB.log and events.log please take the time to consider both logs if a fast and stable setup is something you care about.
 On some systems with slow disk access like SD cards, the writing of a log file can greatly impact on performance.
 We can turn on/up logs to fault find issues, and then disable them to get the performance back when everything is working.

-To watch the logs in realtime with Linux based setups you can use this linux command which can be done via SSH with a program called putty from a windows or mac.
+To watch the logs in realtime with Linux based setups, you can use this linux command which can be done via SSH with a program called putty from a pc or mac.

 ```